 Along with eating tapas, drinking sangria and watching flamenco, watching a bullfight is in many people's 'must do' list when they visit Spain.
-But where should you see a bullfight?
-Find here a list of some of the major bullfighting festivals as well as information on some of the most popular cities for watching a bullfight in Spain.
+But should you see a bullfight?
+There are many opponents to the tradition who condemn bullfighting as torture.
+Here's what you need to know.

 History of Bullfighting in Spain

 Bullfighting has existed for thousands of years and it has been popular in Spain for nearly a millennium, though some say it has existed in Spain since the time of Emperor Claudius two thousand years ago.

 With the rise of the animal rights movement, an ever increasing number of people have been critical of bullfighting, both within Spain and in the rest of the world.
 The number of websites in opposition to the activity far exceeds the number in favor.